 The financial aid office estimates all sources of assistance, even assistance other than what our office offers.
 This includes consideration of the LIFE scholarship for undergraduate students.
 Because LIFE scholarships are not final until we receive all admissions or registrar information, official early award notification of the LIFE scholarship is unlikely.
 Pell grant determinations are also included in this process.

 Students are evaluated for campus-based awards and state assistance.
 The Federal Supplemental Education Opportunity Grant, the State Need-Based Grant, and Federal Work-Study are all programs that contain limited funding.
 Awarding in each of the programs will occur until funds are no longer available.

 Federal Direct Loan eligibility is determined last.
 The base amount of subsidized and unsubsidized loans is awarded according to annual and aggregate limit maximums.
 Our office automatically offers the base amount of eligibility for students to accept or decline on Self Service Carolina.

 Any remaining need can be met by applying for additional loans such as the Parent or Graduate PLUS loan or private loans.
 An additional application is needed for each of these loans before we award them.

 When we have completed your award package, you will receive an email to your preferred email address to notify you about your awards.
 You may view the status of your awards on Self Service Carolina.

 Disbursement of Aid

 Students can only receive aid for the semester(s) in which they attend.
-These semesters include the fall, spring, and summer.
+These semesters may include fall, spring, and/or summer.
 After tuition and fees are calcuated for each student each semester, the financial aid that the student has received will be automatically applied towards the student's bill.
 If additional aid remains after the student's bill has been paid, the Bursar's Office will disburse or issue a refund by check to the student or they will direct deposit the funds into the student's preferred checking or savings account.